bernerslee/features/README.md

 # CRUD API Documentation

 This api is built for the Features service of a Zillow Clone application and it allows users to retrieve, insert,update and delete house data.
-This application uses Knex, a SQL query builder for relational databases, and implemented a MYSQL database for this project.
+This application uses Knex, a SQL query builder for relational databases, and uses a MYSQL database for this project.

 # CRUD Features Endpoints

 - GET `/house/features/:id`
-  - Will return json data with the house features  corresponding to the specific id entered by the user
+  - Will return json data with the house features  corresponding to the specific id entered by the user.
   - URL Params:
     - Required: id=[integer]